-IntAct is an initiative consisting of organizations that have signed the IntAct Statement of Principles and share IntAct’s mission.
-IntAct’s mission is to: Build consensus within the NGO community, international policy fora and the private sector on the need to prioritize the protection of primary forests.
+IntAct is an initiative consisting of organizations that have signed the IntAct Statement of Principles and that work to advance IntAct’s mission i.e. to build consensus within the NGO community, international policy fora and the private sector on the need to prioritize the protection of primary forests.
 IntAct carries out its mission by:

 IntAct’s Steering Committee

 Patrick Alley – Co-Founder, Global Witness

 Dr. Charles Barber – Senior Manager, Forest Legality Alliance, World Resources Institute